hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 Creating the "gold standard" code is not always easy depending on what programming language you are using.
 For analyses within R, RStudio helps facilitate reproducible research with the use of R scripts, which document all code used to perform a particular analysis.
 However, we often don't save the version of the tools we use in a script, nor do we include or interpret the results of the analyses within the script.

-In the first part of this workshop we will be learning about **[R Markdown](https://rmarkdown.rstudio.com/)**.
-R Markdown is a file format in its most basic form, that can eventually be converted into a shareable document, e.g HTML, PDF and many others.
+In the first part of this workshop we will be learning about **[RMarkdown](https://rmarkdown.rstudio.com/)**.
+RMarkdown is a file format in its most basic form, that can eventually be converted into a shareable document, e.g HTML, PDF and many others.
 It allows you to document not just your R (Python and SQL) code, but also enables the inclusion of tables, figures, along with descriptive text. **Thus resulting in a final document that has the methods, the code and interpretation of results all in a single document!**

 To elaborate, you write a file using the **Markdown language** and within it **embed executable R code chunks**.
 The code chunks are paired with **knitr syntax**, so that once your document is complete, you can easily convert it into one of several common formats (i.e. HTML, PDF, PPT) for sharing or documentation.